akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 1. Click on the new button `Upload assets` in the asset collection, then you will retrieve the mass upload screen.
 1. Drag and drop your files or click on the image to chose your assets on your browser.
-1. Click on `Upload`
+1. Click on `Upload`.
-1. Then click on `Import`
+1. Then click on `Import`.
 1. You may will have to wait a bit while the asset import.
-Refresh the page when you receive the notification, and you will see assets linked to your product in asset collection.
+Refresh the page when you receive the notification, and you will see assets linked to your product in the asset collection.

 ::: tips
 You can retrieve those assets in the Assets part of your PIM.